 Celestica believes that cash flow from the recent offering, operating activities and borrowings available under its global, unsecured, revolving credit facilities, will be sufficient to fund currently anticipated working capital, planned capital spending and debt service requirements for the next 12 months.
-The Company's planned capital spending for 1999 is approximately \$125 million, of which \$41.8 million was spent in the first quarter of 1999 and \$23.2 million was committed at March 31, 1999.
-In addition, Celestica regularly reviews acquisition opportunities, and may therefore require additional debt or equity financing.
+The Company's planned capital spending for 1999 is approximately \$154 million, including planned capital spending for the 1999 acquisition and greenfield facilities, of which \$79.1 million was spent in the first half of 1999 and \$38.8 million was committed at June 30, 1999.
+Celestica regularly reviews acquisition opportunities, and may therefore require additional debt or equity financing.

 Celestica prices the majority of its products in U.S. dollars, and the majority of its material costs are also denominated in U.S. dollars.
 However, a significant portion of its non-material costs (including payroll, facilities costs and costs of locally sourced supplies and inventory) are denominated in Canadian dollars and British pounds sterling (including approximately C\$320 million and £84.0 million on an annualized basis).
 As a result, Celestica may experience transaction and translation gains or losses because of currency fluctuations.
-At March 31, 1999, Celestica had forward foreign exchange contracts covering various currencies with expiry dates up to June 2000 in a notional amount of \$218.9 million.
+At June 30, 1999, Celestica had forward foreign exchange contracts covering various currencies with expiry dates up to October 2000 in a notional amount of \$317.0 million.
 Celestica may, from time to time, enter into hedging transactions to minimize its exposure to foreign currency and interest rate risks.
 Celestica's current hedging activity is designed to reduce the variability of its foreign currency costs and involves entering into contracts to sell U.S. dollars to purchase Canadian dollars and British pounds sterling at future dates.
 In general, these contracts extend for periods of less than 18 months.
 There can be no assurance that such hedging transactions, if entered into, will be successful.